LGBTQ2SIA+ Calgary

 DNA Fragmentation Index

-We at Oasis Fertility Clinic, have the provision of DNA fragmentation test for sperm as one of the major parts of male fertility test in Calgary.
+We at Oasis Fertility Centre, have the provision of DNA fragmentation test for sperm as one of the major parts of male fertility test in Calgary.
 It is a laboratory test that measures the amount of broken DNA in a man’s sperm.
 High levels of DNA fragmentation can affect the chances of a successful pregnancy.
 Many studies show that there is a link between sperm DNA damage, infertility and miscarriage.

 Men who are fertile tend to have less sperm DNA damage.
 Men who are infertile tend to have high levels of damage and abnormal semen analyses.